satyr-software/w2box/readme.txt

+20160309 Alvin Sim
+I too have been using w2box for a long time.
+The fork is due to the current state of non-maintenance, and with PHP7 (actually 5.3) deprecating some functions (ereg()), which is now broken.
+This is the first fix I will be committing in shortly.

 20110626 Andrei Neculau
 I have been using w2box for small projects for 2-3 years now.
 Thought the least I can do as a thank-you-w2box! is release the project back into the wild (including my small fixes & additions), as Clement Beffa has moved away from the project.
 Enjoy & fork away!